European Union of Music Competitions for Youth: EMCY office

-The EMCY office is located in Munich's Creative Quarter (Kreativquartier) in Schwere-Reiter-Str.
-2B, 80637 Munich, Germany.
+EMCY’s registered seat (legal seat) is in Munich, Germany.
+The association is registered under German law (VR 16803, Munich Register of Associations).
+EMCY maintains an administrative office in Vilnius, Lithuania.

 General assembly

 The EMCY general assembly gathers, in general, every two years in a different European country at the invitation of an EMCY member competition.
-The last one was held in Luxembourg in 2018, hosted by the Concours Luxembourgeois pour Jeunes Solistes (UGDA).

-General assemblies have been held in:
+General assemblies have been held in (place and organiser):